gael-jurin/ARTIK/2.DetailedSolution/ArchitecturePatterns.md

 ## Architecture Capabilities Comparison

 The above characteristics are highlighted below in green, with data integrity, above, not included in the matrix below.
-Data integrity will be a key architecture characteristic of the [data store selected](DataStore.md), along with the interface to this data store.
+Data integrity will be a key architecture characteristic of the datastores, along with the interface to those data store.

 ![architectural-styles](./images/architecture-styles-worksheet.png)